-Your firm is being retained to provide legal services to the Federal Deposit Insurance Corporation (“FDIC”) in the matter [or matters] referenced above.
-This referral to your firm is subject to the provisions of the Legal Services Agreement (“LSA”) between your firm and the FDIC, the Outside Counsel Deskbook (“Deskbook”), as it may be amended as well as the documents enclosed herein.
+Your firm is being retained to provide legal services to the Federal Deposit Insurance Corporation (FDIC) in the matter referenced above.
+This referral to your firm is subject to the provisions of the Legal Services Agreement (LSA) between your firm and the FDIC, the FDIC Outside Counsel Deskbook (Deskbook) as it may be amended, and any other documents enclosed or attached.

-The legal services encompassed by this referral are [Brief description of services and effective date to begin work].
+The legal services encompassed by this referral are:

-The Oversight Attorney for this referral is _____________, [phone number].
 The Oversight Attorney is responsible for managing the progress and resolution of this matter.
-The Oversight Attorney is available to provide assistance concerning FDIC special powers and significant issues of the FDIC, to discuss legal or factual issues associated with this matter, and to help resolve any questions that may arise during your representation.
-The Deskbook previously provided to your firm details the role and responsibilities of the Oversight Attorney.
-[See also the attached supplemental memorandum from the __________ Section.]
+The Oversight Attorney is available to provide assistance concerning FDIC special powers, to discuss legal or factual issues associated with this matter, and to help resolve any questions that may arise during your representation.
+The Deskbook further details the role and responsibilities of the Oversight Attorney.

-Please confirm acceptance of this referral by returning a counter-signed copy of this letter to me.
-Your acceptance also constitutes your certification that your firm has conducted an appropriate inquiry and that you have found no conflicts of interest in connection with representation of the FDIC on this matter (or that such conflicts have been waived by the FDIC Outside Counsel Conflicts Committee or Senior Counsel as appropriate).
+Next Steps: Please confirm acceptance of this referral by returning a counter-signed copy of this letter to me.
+Your acceptance also constitutes your certification that your firm has conducted an appropriate inquiry and that you have found no conflicts of interest in connection with representation of the FDIC on this matter (or that such conflicts have been waived by the FDIC).

 __ Byrd Certification Form